civican/legisinfo/44-1/bills/S-203/bill_text.md

   **(2)** The framework must identify measures to provide

+    timely and equitable access to screening and diagnosis for autism spectrum disorder;

     financial support for autistic persons and their families, including the establishment or expansion of tax benefits as required;

     support for caregivers of autistic persons;

     a national research network to promote research and improve data collection on autism spectrum disorder;

-    a national public awareness campaign to enhance knowledge and understanding about autism spectrum disorder;
+    national campaigns to enhance public knowledge, understanding and acceptance of autism spectrum disorder while accounting for intersectionality, in order to foster inclusivity;

-    an online resource on best practices to support autistic persons, their families and their caregivers; and
+    sustained, accessible and culturally relevant resources, available online and elsewhere, on best available evidencebased information to support autistic persons, their families and caregivers, including information on effective treatments and ineffective or harmful treatments;

-    mechanisms to ensure accountability in the use of federal funds for autistic persons and their families.
+    mechanisms to ensure accountability in the use of federal funds for autistic persons and their families; and

+    anything else that the Minister considers appropriate in relation to autism spectrum disorder.

   **(3)** For the purpose of developing the federal framework, the Minister must consult with

     the Minister of Finance, the Minister of National Revenue, the Minister of Employment and Social Development and any other ministers with relevant responsibilities;

-    representatives of the provincial governments, including those responsible for health; and
+    representatives of the provincial governments, including those responsible for health;

+    relevant stakeholders, including self-advocates, persons with lived experience
-    relevant stakeholders, including representatives from the medical, research and advocacy communities that focus on autism spectrum disorder.
+— including caregivers and support persons — service providers, and representatives from the medical and research communities and from organizations that focus on autism spectrum disorder in Indigenous communities; and

+    anyone else that the Minister considers appropriate.

   **(4)** The Minister must, no later than 12 months after the day on which this Act receives royal assent, hold at least one conference with the persons referred to in subsection (3) for the purpose of developing the federal framework.